api3m/api3tools/README.md

 ### Event Types

-The Airnode RRP event type to query for must be given.
+The Airnode RRP event type to search for must be given.
 See the event type-specific options by putting --help after the event type.

 ```sh
 $ rrp-events full --help      # Query MadeFullRequest events